-There are a lot of different technical terms to wrap your head around when you’re trying to put together your gear for driving, but with gamers focusing so much attention on internal hardware like the central processor, graphics processor, and memory, it can be easy to forget about the monitor you actually use to interact with your favorite game worlds.
-Solid graphics won’t matter much if you don’t have a display that can handle them, and while there are plenty of features to pay attention to, the first thing you should pay attention to is the type of panel used.
+There are a lot of different technical terms to wrap your head around when you’re trying to put together your gear for gaming.
+With gamers focusing so much attention on internal hardware like the central processor, graphics processor, and memory, it can be easy to forget about the monitor you actually use to interact with your favorite game worlds.
+Solid graphics processing won’t matter much if you don’t have a display that can handle it, and while there are plenty of features to pay attention to, the first thing you should pay attention to is the type of panel used.

-And while there are panels that are obviously better for gaming than others, it isn’t necessarily a situation where one panel type is going to be make the best monitor.
+While there are panels that are obviously better for gaming than others, it isn’t necessarily a situation where one panel type is always going to make the best monitor.
 Gaming fans can keep reading to learn about the three main types of gaming monitors and understand the strengths and weaknesses of each.
 We’ll start by providing you with a rundown of the most important specs for a panel when gaming and then dig into the advantages and disadvantages of each panel type.

 Important Specs for a Gaming Panel

-How good does an image actually look on your monitor?
-That’s where resolution comes in.
-It’s one of the best and most important specs, but it’s also available in any panel type you’ll find.
-When shopping for a panel, you can treat resolution as irrespective of the panel elements.
+How good an image actually looks on your monitor is where resolution comes in.
+This is one of the most important specs, and will be the metric for every panel type.
+When shopping for a panel, you can treat the resolution irrespectively of the other panel elements.
 In other words, Full HD is Full HD is Full HD.
-Speaking of FHD – it’s what you should generally expect when buying a monitor.
-Anything less than FHD isn’t going to be worth your time, and 4K resolution monitors tend to still be pretty pricey, even if they offer the best image quality aroud.
+Speaking of FHD, this is the minimum you should generally expect when buying a monitor.
+Anything less than FHD isn’t going to be worth your time, while 4K resolution monitors still tend to be pretty pricey, as they of course offer the best image quality around.

 Whether or not viewing angles are going to be important to you is pretty subjective, and evaluating how good a monitor needs to look from a variety of angles will significantly help you narrow down your choices to the panel that’s best suited to you.
-Generally, viewing angle isn’t going to matter that much in a gaming monitor.
-With most games, you’re going to be situated directly in front of the TV anyway.
+Generally speaking, viewing angles isn’t going to matter too much in a gaming monitor, as with most games you’re going to be situated directly in front of the TV anyway.
 Wider monitors are great for couch co-op experiences, but if you’re looking for a panel for regularly playing games with friends, you might be better off with a TV anyway.

 For the most part, gaming monitors for PC or consoles tend to prioritize efficiency over good looks.
-A lot of gaming monitors back seat contrast ratio and color reproduction for the sake of better performance – especially if they focus more on competitive gaming.
-This is most prominently expressed courtesy of the refresh rate.
+A lot of gaming monitors backseat contrast ratio and color reproduction for the sake of better performance – especially if they focus more on competitive gaming.
+This is most prominently expressed by the refresh rate.
 Measured in Hertz, the refresh rate tells you how many times images are reloaded on the screen.
 Hertz translates conveniently to frames per second, so a 60 Hz panel will refresh 60 times in the course of a second.

 While it tends to be hidden a little deeper into the specs sheet of a monitor, response time is something very important when looking at monitors for gaming.
-Fundamentally, it’s similar to refresh rate in that they both calculate how quickly your monitor responds to the information being fed to it.
-But where refresh rate tells you how often the panel will refresh in a second, response time tells you how quickly the panel can change colors.
-This is usually measured in terms of how quickly it can change a pixel from white to black and back.
+Fundamentally, this is similar to refresh rate in that they both calculate how quickly your monitor responds to the information being fed to it.
+The difference is that where refresh rate tells you how often the panel will refresh in a second, response time tells you how quickly the panel can change colors.
+This is usually measured in terms of how quickly it can change a pixel from white to black and back again.

-Any run of the mill monitor you find today is going to measure their response time in milliseconds, but there’s a surprising amount of variance between the response time of monitors.
-If you’re specifically shopping for a gaming monitor, you should look for something that’s 5 milliseconds or lower.
-That said, the best monitors promise a response time of only one or two milliseconds.
+Any run-of-the-mill monitor you find today is going to measure their response time in milliseconds, but there’s a surprising amount of variation between the response time of monitors.
+If you’re specifically shopping for a gaming monitor, you should look for something with a response time of 5 milliseconds or lower.
+That being said, the best monitors promise a response time of only one or two milliseconds.

-Game developers go to a lot of work to create visually stunning worlds, but on the wrong monitor, a thriving post-apocalyptic wasteland might just look…. brown.
-Unlike with response time or refresh rate, color reproduction isn’t going to affect how effective your response to actions is, but it does offer some advantages that go beyond pure aesthetics.
-Good color reproduction means greater clarity in picking out enemies from within the environment, and that can be great when you’re playing through a single player game where you don’t know the map inside and out.
+Game developers go to a lot of work to create visually stunning worlds, but on the wrong monitor, a thriving post-apocalyptic wasteland might just look gray and unassuming.
+Unlike with response time or refresh rate, color reproduction isn’t going to affect your response to actions, but it does still offer some advantages that go beyond pure aesthetics.
+Good color reproduction means greater clarity in identifying enemies from within the environment, and that can be great when you’re playing through a single-player game where you don’t know the map inside and out.

-One final factor when trying to decide between an IPS, TN, or VA monitor is the quality of the contrast ratio.
+One final factor to consider when trying to decide between an IPS, TN, or VA monitor is the quality of the contrast ratio.
 Like response time and refresh rate, contrast ratio and color reproduction go hand in hand.
-The contrast ratio tells how you dark the blacks available.
-That’s obviously a big deal when looking to hunt enemies hidden in the shadows, but it also ensures a greater range of color between the darkest darks and the lightest lights.
+The contrast ratio tells you how dark the shades of black can be.
+That’s obviously a big deal when looking to hunt for enemies hidden in the shadows, but it also ensures a greater range of color between the deepest darks and the brightest lights.
 If you’ve ever gotten lost fumbling through the environment in a survival horror game, you understand the pains of a poor contrast ratio.

 Gaming Monitor Panel Types

-There are three types of panels available for gamers, with each using a different technology for how they display.
-That means that they all have their strengths and their disadvantages.
+There are three main types of panels available for gamers, each using a different technology to power their display.
+This means that they all have their own strengths and weaknesses.
 We’ll put them head to head to better help you understand the options available to you.

 TN vs. IPS Panels

-A TN panel, short for Twisted Neumatic, is both the most prolific and cheapest panel on the market, while an IPS, or In Plane Switching, panel is the most expensive.
-They also represent polar opposites in terms of what they do best.
+A TN panel, short for Twisted Neumatic, is both the most prolific and cheapest panel type on the market, while an IPS panel, or In-Plane Switching panel, is typically the most expensive.
+These also represent polar opposites in terms of what they do best.
 A TN panel will provide you with the best response times and refresh rates when gaming – a critical advantage for competitive gamers.
-When a TN panel suffers is with color reproduction.
+Where TN panels suffer is in their color reproduction.

 That’s where an IPS panel comes in.
-IPS monitors are the most expensive around because IPS panels are designed with the needs of professional artists in mind.
+IPS monitors are the most expensive around because they are designed with the needs of professional artists in mind.
 IPS panels offer superb color reproduction, and making a panel look prettier costs more than upping the response time and refresh rate.
-And an IPS panel will look great for any angle too.
-That makes IPS monitors the best choice for hosting game or movie nights.
+An IPS panel will look great from any angle, too.
+That makes IPS monitors the best choice for hosting gaming sessions or movie nights.

 IPS vs. VA Panels

-VA panels, short for vertical alignment cost just a little more than TN panels, and that sort of compromise between the visual fidelity of IPS panels and the raw performance of TN panels holds through for most of the specs in a typical TN panel.
-They offer a high refresh rate without hitting the blindingly fast resfresh rate and response time you’d get with a TN panel.
-And while the viewing angles and color reproduction aren’t the best you’ll find, they’re still pretty respectable.
+VA panels, short for vertical alignment panels, cost just a little more than TN panels, and offer somewhat of a compromise between the visual fidelity of IPS panels and the raw performance of TN panels.
+They offer a high refresh rate without hitting the blindingly fast refresh rates and response times you’d get with a TN panel.
+While the viewing angles and color reproduction here aren’t the best you’ll find, they’re still pretty respectable.
 The max refresh rate you’ll see on VA panels is 144 Hz, while TN panels can sometimes hit 240 Hz.

-In the fight of IPS vs. VA panels, we’re giving it to the VA model.
+In the fight between IPS and VA panels, we have to give it to the VA model.
 There’s a lot to like about an IPS monitor, and what might otherwise be a competitive choice is just held back by the higher price tags.
-The solidly middle of the road viewing angles, response times, and high refresh rate of a VA panel makes it a workhorse.
-By contrast, the superb viewing angles and color reproduction contrasted with horrible response times and poor refresh rates make IPS monitors into a show horse.
+The solidly middle-of-the-road viewing angles, response times, and high refresh rates of a VA panel make it an overall workhorse.
+By contrast, the superb viewing angles and color reproduction contrasted with horrible response times and poor refresh rates make IPS monitors into little more than a show horse.

 TN vs. VA Panels

 In the PC gaming community, TN panels are generally regarded as the key to gaming success.
-Response time and high refresh rates are just too important of factors to sacrifice for the sake of performance when going head to head with a real opponent – and while there are plenty of modern shooters that employ some really cool level designs and beautifully realistic textures, most gamers will learn the map pretty quickly, and it becomes more a game of reading the environment and reacting with a fast response time than sitting back and soaking in the beautiful atmosphere.
+Response time and high refresh rates are just too important to sacrifice for the sake of performance when going head-to-head with a real opponent.
+While there are plenty of modern shooters that employ some really cool level designs and beautifully realistic textures, most gamers will learn the map pretty quickly, and it then becomes more a game of reading the environment and reacting with a fast response time than sitting back and soaking in the beautiful atmosphere.

-That said, the competitive community sometimes has a louder voice that doesn’t reflect the larger community.
-Any panel will be fine for indie games, but single player games like Tomb Raider are designed to be absorbed and admired, and the maximum refresh rates offered by TN monitors are still good enough to handle even top AAA games without stuttering or poor response time.
-These monitors may not get the best choice from gamers who are trying to sharpen their killing edge, but they represent a more solid monitor choice than some would give them credit for.
+That being said, the competitive community sometimes has a louder voice that doesn’t reflect the larger gaming community.
+Any panel will be fine for indie games, but single-player games like Tomb Raider are designed to be absorbed and admired, and the maximum refresh rates offered by TN monitors are still good enough to handle even top AAA games without any risk of stuttering or poor response time.
+These monitors may not be the best choice for gamers who are trying to sharpen their killing edge, but they represent a more solid monitor choice overall than some would give them credit for.

 The Final Verdict

-So in the fight of IPS vs. VA monitors for gamers, who’s the ultimate winner?
-While it would have been different years ago, we have to give it to the TN monitor.
+So in the fight between IPS and VA monitors for gamers, who’s the ultimate winner?
+While it would have been different a few years ago, we have to give it to the TN monitor.
 As couch co-op is becoming a thing of the past and multiplayer gaming is dominating practically everything else out there, the TN panel is king of the hill.

-But single player gaming is far from dead, and a VA panel can still offer the appropriate response time and refresh rate for the latest and most cutting edge games while offering additional viewing angles to boot.
-A TN monitor may roughly edge it out overall, that doesn’t mean it’s going to be the best choice for you.
+Single-player gaming is far from dead, though, and a VA panel can still offer the appropriate response times and refresh rates for the latest and most cutting-edge games while also offering additional viewing angles to boot.
+A TN monitor may roughly edge it out overall, but that doesn’t mean it’s necessarily going to be the best choice for you.

-TN and VA monitors are the clear winners vs. IPS monitors.
-That doesn’t mean that IPS monitors aren’t great.
-They’re the best choice for standing away from the monitor at wide viewing angles or trying to get the best color reproduction available.
+TN and VA monitors are the clear winners against IPS monitors.
+That doesn’t mean that IPS monitors aren’t great, though.
+They’re the best choice for standing away from the monitor at wide viewing angles or trying to get the best color reproduction possible.
 It’s just that the best aspects of an IPS monitor are going to be a low priority for most gamers.
-And if you aren’t doing work in an art related field, you’ll get more bang for your buck from a TN or VA monitor than you will from an IPS monitor.
+If you aren’t doing work in an art-related field, you’ll get more bang for your buck from a TN or VA monitor than you will from an IPS monitor.